kushrami/Python-Crash-Course-book-Excercise/README.md

-# Python-Crash-Course-book-Excersice
+# Python-Crash-Course-book-Excercise

-This Repo has all the solved excersices of Book - Python Crash Course.
+This Repo has all the solved excercises of Book - Python Crash Course.

-Every Chepter has excersice section unsolved.
-So Program Excersice_1_1.py is solution of Excersice number 1.1 in chepter 1.
+Every Chepter has excercise section unsolved.
+So Program Excercise_1_1.py is solution of Excercise number 1.1 in chepter 1.
-If any of the Excersice is not available then its not a program that you can write, If just vocal or refrence or other excersice.
+If any of the Excercise is not available then its not a program that you can write, If just vocal or refrence or other Excercise.

 Refrences :